 They give AI a framework it can recognize, which boosts your odds of being cited.
 Think of schema as the bridge that helps AI understand and reuse your insights.

-4. Test With AI tools Directly
+4. Test with AI tools directly

 Don’t wait for results to appear by accident.
 Search your brand, product, or industry questions in ChatGPT, Perplexity, and Claude.
 If you don’t show up, adjust your formatting and test again.